opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 }
 ```

-For Maven, include the following dependency in your project's `pom.xml` file:
+For Maven build system, include the following dependency in your project's `pom.xml` file:
 ```
 <dependency>
   <groupId>org.opensearch.client</groupId>